 Here are some more complex (less boring) tautologies (the symbol $¬$ means “not”/negation.

 Tautologies are useful because they are the basis of axiom schemas/rules of inference.
-And axiom schemas or rules of inference serve as starting point from which we can generate other true logical statements by means of substitution.
+And axiom schemas and rules of inference serve as starting point from which we can generate other true logical statements by means of substitution.

 Realizing that the colors of the balls in modus ponens are superficial, we may want to represent the general structure of modus ponens that all of its variations share.